The Fast Fourier Transform

 John Tukey, one of the developers of the Cooley-Tukey FFT algorithm.

 It’s often said that the Age of Information began on August 17, 1964 with the publication of Cooley and Tukey’s paper, “An Algorithm for the Machine Calculation of Complex Fourier Series.”
 They published a landmark algorithm which has since been called the Fast Fourier Transform algorithm, and has spawned countless variations.
-Specifically, it improved the best known computational bound on the discrete Fourier transform from O(n^2) to O(n \log n), which is the difference between uselessness and panacea.
+Specifically, it improved the best known computational bound on the discrete Fourier transform from $ O(n^2)$ to $ O(n \log n)$, which is the difference between uselessness and panacea.

 Indeed, their work was revolutionary because so much of our current daily lives depends on efficient signal processing.
 Digital audio and video, graphics, mobile phones, radar and sonar, satellite transmissions, weather forecasting, economics and medicine all use the Fast Fourier Transform algorithm in a crucial way.
 (Not to mention that electronic circuits wouldn’t exist without Fourier analysis in general.)
 Before the Fast Fourier Transform algorithm was public knowledge, it simply wasn’t feasible to process digital signals.